keemabdulla/testAutomation/README.md

 - Maven v3.9.6
 - Jdk Java v20.0.2

-After cloning the project, install all the maven dependencies
+After cloning the project, open terminal (make sure that you're in the project directory) install all the maven dependencies

 ```bash
 mvn dependency:resolve